UPDATED: May 2017

 Further Reading

-ake your new Receive Connector Externally Secured?
+What happens when you make your new Receive Connector Externally Secured?

 This will be granting several rights including the ability to send on behalf of users in the organization, the ability to ResolveP2 (that is, make it so that the messages appear to be sent from within the organization rather than anonymously), bypass anti-spam, and bypass size limits.
 The default "Externally Secured" permissions are as follows: